Andrei Vasilevskiy: Early years in Tampa Bay (2014–2016)

-Emergence, Vezina Trophy, back-to-back Stanley Cup wins (2017–present)
+Emergence, Vezina Trophy, back-to-back Stanley Cup wins, Conn Smythe Trophy (2016–present)

+On 1 July 2016, the Lightning announced the re-signing of Vasilevskiy to a three-year contract extension.
+On 28 December, Vasilevskiy recorded his first career NHL point as an assist on an overtime goal scored by Tyler Johnson, which came in a 4–3 victory over the Montreal Canadiens.
+Vasilevskiy finished the 2016–17 campaign with a 23–17–7 record in 50 games played as the Lightning as a team finished one point out of a playoff spot.

-On 26 October 2017, Vasilevskiy played in his 100th career NHL game.
-In that game Vasilevskiy recorded his 8th consecutive win of the season.
-This win tied Vasilevskiy with Nikolai Khabibulin for most consecutive wins by a Lightning goaltender.
-On 30 October 2017, Vasilevskiy recorded his 9th consecutive win, which moved him past Khabibulin for most consecutive wins by a Lightning goalie.
-This was Vasilevskiy's 10th win of the month of October, which tied him with Manny Legace and Craig Anderson for the most wins in a single season in the month of October in NHL history.
-On 12 December 2017, Vasilevskiy recorded a 3–0 shutout against the St. Louis Blues at the Scottrade Center.
-The win was Vasilevskiy's 20th of the season over 25-games, which was the 5th fastest in NHL history.
-This also made Vasilevskiy only the 6th goalie in NHL history to record 20 wins in 25 games played.
+On 26 October 2017, Vasilevskiy played in his 100th career NHL game in a 3–2 win over the Detroit Red Wings.
+In that game, Vasilevskiy recorded his 8th consecutive win of the season, tying Vasilevskiy with Nikolai Khabibulin for most consecutive wins by a Lightning goaltender.
+Four days later Vasilevskiy recorded his 9th consecutive win, passing Khabibulin for most consecutive wins in franchise history.
+This was also Vasilevskiy's 10th win of the month of October, which tied him with Manny Legace and Craig Anderson for the most wins in a single season in the month of October in NHL history.
+On 12 December, Vasilevskiy recorded a 3–0 shutout against the St. Louis Blues at the Scottrade Center.
+The win was Vasilevskiy's 20th of the season over 25-games, the fifth fastest in NHL history.
+This also made Vasilevskiy only the sixth goalie in NHL history to record 20 wins in 25 games played.

-On 10 January 2018, Vasilevskiy was named to the 2018 NHL All-Star Game.
-This was Vasilevskiy's first selection to an NHL All-Star game in his career.
-On 22 January 2018, Vasilevskiy recorded a shutout in a 2–0 win over the Chicago Blackhawks at the United Center.
-The shutout was Vasilevskiy's 7th of the season, which tied him with Nikolai Khabibulin for the most shutouts in a single season by a Lightning goalie.
-Additionally, Vasilevskiy set the franchise record for most road shutouts in a single season with his 6th of the season.
-On 27 February 2018, Vasilevskiy recorded his 78th career NHL win.
-The win moved Vasilevskiy past Daren Puppa for 3rd most wins in Lightning history.
-On 20 March 2018, Vasilevskiy recorded his 41st win of the season.
-The win moved Vasilevskiy past Ben Bishop for the most wins in a single season in Lightning history.
-On 3 April 2018, Vasilevskiy recorded his 43rd win of the season in a 4–0 shutout of the visiting Boston Bruins.
-The win moved Vasilevskiy past Nikolai Khabibulin for 2nd most wins in franchise history (84).
-Vasilevskiy's 8th shutout of the season gave him sole possession for the most shutouts in a single season by a Lightning goaltender.
-On 17 April 2018, Vasilevskiy was nominated for the Vezina Trophy, which is given out annually to the top goaltender in the NHL.
+On 10 January 2018, Vasilevskiy was named to the 2018 NHL All-Star Game, his first.
+On 22 January, Vasilevskiy recorded a shutout win in a 2–0 win over the Chicago Blackhawks at United Center.
+The shutout was Vasilevskiy's seventh of the season, which tied him with Nikolai Khabibulin for the most shutouts in a single season by a Lightning goalie.
+Additionally, Vasilevskiy set the franchise record for most road shutouts in a single season, with six.
+On 27 February, Vasilevskiy recorded his 78th career NHL win, moving Vasilevskiy past Daren Puppa for third most in Lightning history.
+On 20 March, Vasilevskiy recorded his 41st win of the season, surpassing Ben Bishop for most wins in a single season in franchise history, placing him third.
+On 3 April, Vasilevskiy recorded his 43rd win of the season in a 4–0 shutout of the visiting Boston Bruins, surpassing Nikolai Khabibulin for second most wins in franchise history, with 84.
+Vasilevskiy's eighth shutout of the season gave him sole possession for the most shutouts in a single season by a Lightning goaltender.
+On 17 April, Vasilevskiy was nominated for the Vezina Trophy for the first time in his career as the NHL's yearly award for top goaltender (which eventually went to Nashville Predators goaltender Pekka Rinne.